 Theoretically, the 2D Fermi gas is usually described by a model including a simple dispersion (e.g., quadratic) and contact attraction~\cite{Turlapov2017}.
-A variety of approximate theories have been applied, including mean-field analysis~\cite{Miyake1983,*Schmitt1989,*Randeria1989,*Randeria1990,*Drechsler1992,*Salasnich2007,*Zhang2008,*Lianyi2015,*Bighin2016}, virial expansion~\cite{Drummond2010,Jesper2013}, and the Luttinger-Ward approach~\cite{Watanabe2013,Bauer2014,Mulkerin2015,Matsumoto2017}.
+A variety of approximate theories have been applied, including mean-field analysis~\cite{Miyake1983,*Schmitt1989,*Randeria1989,*Randeria1990,*Drechsler1992,*Petrov2003,*Salasnich2007,*Zhang2008,*Lianyi2015,*Bighin2016}, virial expansion~\cite{Drummond2010,Jesper2013}, and the Luttinger-Ward approach~\cite{Watanabe2013,Bauer2014,Mulkerin2015,Matsumoto2017}.
 These studies have concentrated on the equation of state, pair correlations, BKT transitions and the possible pseudogap phenomena.
 Computationally, ground-state properties have been characterized reasonably well, with fixed-node diffusion Monte Carlo simulations\cite{Bertaina2011,Alexandros2016} and numerically exact auxiliary-field quantum Monte Carlo (AFQMC) method~\cite{Shihao2015,Vitali2017}.
 At finite temperatures, a quantum Monte Carlo (QMC) study employing state-of-the-art lattice techniques provided numerically exact results on the pressure, compressibility and the contact~\cite{Anderson2015}; however these simulations were still mostly limited to finite lattices of $\sim 400$ sites and in the normal phase at higher temperatures.

-In this paper we report an ab initio, numerically exact study of the finite-temperature properties of the BCS-BEC crossover in the 2D Fermi gas.
-Implementing recent breakthroughs in AFQMC~\cite{YuanYao2019}, our calculations reach lattice sizes ($\sim 5,000$ sites) and temperatures ($T_F\sim 0.0125\,T_F$) far beyond what has been possible with existing methods.
+In this Letter, we report an {\it ab initio}, numerically exact study of the finite-temperature properties of the BCS-BEC crossover in the 2D Fermi gas.
+Implementing recent progress in AFQMC~\cite{YuanYao2019}, our calculations reach lattice sizes ($\sim 5000$ sites) and temperatures ($T_F\sim 0.0125\,T_F$) far beyond what has been possible with existing methods.
 This allows us to approach the continuum and thermodynamic limits, and compute quantities previously inaccessible from simulations or determine properties with much higher precision.
-We obtain the phase diagram of the BKT transition, and characterize the evolution of the pairing wavefunctions and the fermion and pair momentum distributions.
+We obtain the phase diagram of the BKT transition, and characterize the evolution of the pairing wave functions and the fermion and pair momentum distributions.
 An accurate measure of the contact is provided.

 We model the uniform 2D Fermi gas with contact attraction by the following lattice Hamiltonian,